Harold McQueen Jr.: Execution and aftermath

 Following McQueen's execution, the Courier Journal reviewed interviews investigators conducted with Linda Rose four days after O'Hearn's murder and announced that Rose "contradicted herself in seven statements about the crime," namely when it came to determining which of the two men in the store that night – McQueen or Burnell – pulled the trigger.
 The Courier-Journal speculated that the reason McQueen was executed while Burnell received a 40-year sentence was because the jury in their joint trial determined that McQueen was the triggerman based on Rose's testimony at trial.
 The transcript of Rose's interrogation revealed that Rose was uncertain who the triggerman was; Rose's testimony at trial also attributed incriminating statements to McQueen that, during her interrogation, Rose stated Burnell had uttered instead.
 McQueen's appellate attorneys claimed they had never seen the transcripts.

 At the time of his death, McQueen was the first person executed in Kentucky since the electrocution of James Kelly Moss on March 2, 1962.
-As of July 2024, McQueen is the last person executed in the state's electric chair; he is also the only person since the reinstatement of the death penalty nationwide to have been executed in Kentucky involuntarily, meaning that he did not waive his appeals and request that the state execute him, unlike the other two men to have been executed in Kentucky, Edward Lee Harper Jr. in 1999 and Marco Allen Chapman in 2008.
+As of April 2026, McQueen is the last person executed in the state's electric chair (Kentucky having changed its default method of execution to lethal injection in 1998); he is also the only person since the reinstatement of the death penalty nationwide to have been executed in Kentucky involuntarily, meaning that he did not waive his appeals and request that the state execute him, unlike the other two men to have been executed in Kentucky, Edward Lee Harper Jr. in 1999 and Marco Allen Chapman in 2008.